grafana/loki/docs/sources/send-data/fluentbit/_index.md

 You can define which log files you want to collect using the [`Tail`](https://docs.fluentbit.io/manual/pipeline/inputs/tail) or [`Stdin`](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) data pipeline input.
 Additionally, Fluent Bit supports multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc.) to structure and alter log lines.

 {{< admonition type="note" >}}
+There are two Fluent Bit plugins for Loki: the officially maintained plugin `loki` described in this document and the `grafana-loki` plugin.
+We recommend using the `loki` plugin as it's officially maintained by the Fluent Bit project.

-We recommend using the official Fluent Bit Loki output plugin to send logs to Loki rather than the Grafana Fluent Bit Plugin.
-The official Fluent Bit Loki output plugin has native support for Loki, is more feature-rich, and is actively maintained.
+For more information, see the [Fluent Bit Loki output plugin documentation](https://docs.fluentbit.io/manual/pipeline/outputs/loki).
+Note that the `grafana-loki` plugin is no longer actively maintained.

-For more information on the Fluent Bit Loki output plugin, see the [Fluent-bit Loki output plugin documentation](https://docs.fluentbit.io/manual/pipeline/outputs/loki).

-Below you will find several examples on how to configure Fluent Bit to send logs to Loki using the official Fluent Bit Loki output plugin.
 {{< /admonition >}}

 ## Configuration